rptb1/tammy-norie/plan/unsinkability.rst

 2019-12-09  RB_   Added notes on ordering foam and pad eye.
                   Added scans of original measurements from 2015.
 2019-12-16  RB_   Added notes about (lack of) progress.
+2019-12-17  RB_   Added journal notes about webbing straps for cushions.
 ==========  ====  ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com